pakshuang/ai-chat-survey/docs/llm.md

 Therefore, instead of a one-step initialisation, where the LLM is initialised with one system prompt (and awaits for a user input), we have constructed a three-step initialisation phase for the LLM.

-1. Firstly, the LLM is initialised with a system prompt with the survey context and response, as usual.
+1. Firstly, the LLM is initialised with a system prompt with the survey context and response as usual.
 However, instead of one question, the LLM will be tasked with generating a list of questions to ask the user.
 2. The LLM will generate a list of questions for the user, based on the survey response.
 3. A new system message will be added.
 This system message will task the LLM to greet the user and choose 1 question to ask the user.
 It will also be tasked with remembering the list of questions it had generated.